About

 In 2024 I was elected as Chair of the Schubert Institute United Kingdom.

-• As a writer, I prioritize spaces for reflection and remembrance, both through the subject matter and the experiences that readers may bring to the topics.
-While I have long been fascinated by artistic portrayals of and responses to mortality, it was not until the sudden death of my father that the realities of the subject matter hit home.
+As a writer, I prioritize spaces for reflection and remembrance, both through the subject matter and the experiences that readers may bring to the topics.
+I have long been fascinated by artistic portrayals of and responses to loss.
+Yet it was not until the sudden death of my father that the realities of the subject matter hit home.
 Tropes I had been imagining at a distance – references to the past, evocations of alternate realities – suddenly felt closer to hand than ever before.
 Loss, I came to appreciate, had heightened my thinking about the impact of death on creative endeavor, and encouraged me to listen again in the gaps between presence and absence, sound and silence.

 My monograph The Gothic Imagination in the Music of Franz Schubert (2024) distils my fascination with strangeness in Schubert’s music – from irreconcilable contrasts to intimations of the sublime and the grotesque – vis-à-vis gothic trends in literature and the visual arts.
 It thus challenges the well-worn notions of Schubert as a happy-go-lucky composer, or a clairvoyant spinning out endless melodies, and repositions his work within prevailing discourses of the time.
 Just as the gothic prioritizes open-endedness, a blurring of where things begin and close, so this book likewise encourages a blurring of boundaries – new ways of thinking about gothic expression across music and the arts.